🔧 Expert automotive guides trusted by 250,000+ readers monthly

 When to Enable, Disable, or Get Professional Help

-When To Enable
+When to Enable

-When To Seek Help
+When to Seek Professional Help

 Condition Action

-Young children present Enable locks; verify engagement
+Young children present Enable locks and verify engagement

-Mechanism failure or intermittent Get professional diagnosis/repair
+Mechanism failure or intermittent function Get professional diagnosis and repair

 Simple Maintenance Checks to Keep Rear Child Locks Working

-3. Log results and schedule follow-up.
+3. Log results and schedule a follow-up if anything feels off.

 Frequently Asked Questions